PaladinDigital/laravel-theme-installer/README.md

 In order to enable user switching of themes they should use a consistent set of yields, slots and if applicable components.

+This idea is inspired by wordpress hooks, laravel community themes should create standardised area's to allow custom 'plugins' to also interact with the theme.

 We have defined some common ones below and welcome further community discussion on this via the issue board.

 #### Yields